 What Will Happen When the Stamp Duty Holiday Ends?
 Will house price growth continue after stamp duty ends?
+What are the 2021 property trends in West Sussex?

 The property market is rising and quickly, with annualised growth at 8.7% in the year to February 2021, according to the latest house price index.
 The Stamp Duty holiday (and its subsequent extension) undoubtedly gave a significant boost to the market and many are now trying to complete transactions.
 So when the Stamp Duty holiday does end, will house prices fall after that?